kckoh/cpp_tutorial/Best_practice.md

 20. Each header file should have a specific job
 21. Be mindful of which headers you need to explicitly include for the functionality that you are using in your code files
-22. Every header you write should compile on its own (it should #include every dependency it needs) Only #include what you need (don’t include everything just because you can).
+22. Every header you write should compile on its own (it should #include every dependency it needs) Only "#include" what you need (don’t include everything just because you can).
 23. Do not #include .cpp files.
 24. Do not define variables and functions in header files

-#header guard
+# header guard
 25. example
     #ifndef SOME_UNIQUE_NAME_HERE
     #define SOME_UNIQUE_NAME_HERE